 The first day of this count is the calendar day after the filing date.

-This interview serves as the application interview for ongoing SNAP benefits
+This interview serves as the application interview for ongoing Supplemental Nutrition Assistance Program (SNAP) benefits.

-The CAO must inform the applicant interviewed by telephone that he or she can come to the CAO to get an EBT card or ask the applicant if they would like the card locally mailed to them.
-Only issue an EBT card if he or she does not already have one.
+The CAO must inform the applicant interviewed by telephone that they can come to the CAO to get an EBT card or ask the applicant if they would like the card locally mailed to them.
+Only issue an EBT card if the individual does not already have one.

 Refer to the Desk Guide in Appendix B for additional clarification/guidance on the expedited interview process.